 Lesson Plan - Get It!

-What do you call an underwater volcano?
-Can you imagine a red-hot volcano under the water?
+- Can you imagine a red-hot volcano under the water?

 - Did you know these things also exist on the ocean floor?

 The ocean floor has a unique surface that is also a part of the Earth's crust.

 Now, look at the image below to see all the underwater features and landforms that you need to know:

 Review this list of terms to learn more about each of the features that make up the ocean floor:

-The continental shelf is part of the continental crust.
-It is the part of a continent that is underwater.
 The continental shelf is located in shallow water.
 The continental shelf extends roughly 330 to 600 feet from land and gradually slopes out to sea.